Code-Institute-Submissions/Lomasney-Motors/README.md

 ### **Services Page**
 The services page is a 3 column display of **images** with a text underneath stating the services the company offer.
-There is an image to represent each service with a total of 9 services and correpsonding images displayed.
+There is an image to represent each service with a total of 9 services and corresponding images displayed.
 In mobile view this has been reduced to one column with each service displayed as a block element, with one after the other.

 ### **Testimonials Page**